Renters taking their landlords to court for breaking insulation laws have pocketed more than $124,000 in fines.

 About 60 per cent of rentals were managed directly by their owners, who were often less versed in rental laws and sometimes had the attitude “it’s my home, I can do what I want with it”, he said.

-He called for exemplary damage fines to be increased from a maximum $4000 for failing to insulate to up to 25 per cent of a home’s annual rent.
+He called for exemplary damage fines to be increased from a maximum of $4000 for failing to insulate to up to 25 per cent of a home’s annual rent.

 NZ Property Investors Foundation executive officer Andrew King supported the move to insulate homes but said the Herald figures suggested there weren’t as many landlords breaking the laws as the hundreds of thousands some had earlier predicted.